sdarre/hexc/README.md

 | -dh        | Decimal to hexadecimal | -od        | Octal to decimal       |
 | -do        | Decimal to octal       | -oh        | Octal to hexadecimal   |

 hexc can be fed several strings, separated by whitespace.
-Bases can range from 2 to 36 (inclusive).
-The maximum value that can be entered for any given string is 18446744073709551615 (in decimal).
+Bases can range from 2 to 36.
+The maximum value that can be entered for any given string is 18446744073709551615<sub>dec</sub>.

 ### Examples
 ```